 All Applicants (U.S. and International) Submit These Items:

-Begin your application online by following the "Apply Online Now" link above.
-Complete the required sections of the online application.
-Then, scan and upload your application items to your online application account.
+Begin your application by selecting the "Start Your Application" link above.
+Complete the required sections of the online application at your own pace.
+Then, scan and/or upload your application items to your online application account.
 Please ensure that your scanned documents are easy to read and printable.
-If you are submitting test scores, you must upload a copy of your score and request that official scores are sent to USF.
+If you are submitting test scores, you must upload an official printed copy of your score and request that official scores are sent to USF.
 You are encouraged to submit your completed application several weeks before the deadline.

 The statement of purpose is one of the most important pieces in your application.
 The instructions for the Statement of Purpose varies for each program.
 Visit your program's website and select 'How to Apply' for instructions on your specific program's statement of purpose.

-Typically, the statement of purpose is a two- to three-page document (length varies for each graduate program) that includes: your personal, educational and career goals; your reasons for pursuing your Master's degree program; features, objectives or aspects of USF's program that interest you; and any personal, academic, extracurricular, volunteer and professional experiences that have prepared you for your graduate program or influenced your decision to pursue graduate studies.
+The statement of purpose is a two- to three-page document (length varies for each graduate program) that includes: your personal, educational and career goals; your reasons for pursuing your Master's program; features, objectives or aspects of USF's program that interest you; and any personal, academic, extracurricular, volunteer and professional projects and experiences that have prepared you for your graduate program or influenced your decision to pursue Master's program.

 For applicants to Computer Science or Web Science, the 'Experience and Background Essay' is required as the statement of purpose.
-Upload this document to your online application.
+Upload this document to your application account.

-Your current resume or CV can list and describe your educational history, work or job history, coursework related to the graduate program to which you are applying, and any experiences relevant to your pursuit of graduate studies – including internships, published articles or other published materials, volunteer and/or community service experience, study or work outside of your home country, and any other interests or activities relevant to your graduate program.
+Your current resume or CV can list and describe your educational history, work or job history, coursework related to the graduate program to which you are applying, and any experiences relevant to your pursuit of graduate studies — including internships, published articles or other published materials, volunteer and/or community service experience, study or work outside of your home country, and any other interests or activities related to your graduate program.
 Upload this document to your online application.